-Call for Papers: Studia Phaenomenologica vol. XV (2015) – Early Phenomenology
+Call for Papers: Studia Phaenomenologica Vol. XVI (2016): Film and Phenomenology

-The 2015 issue of Studia Phaenomenologica will be dedicated to the topic of Early Phenomenology.
+The 2016 issue of Studia Phaenomenologica will interrogate the relationship of phenomenology and film.

 Submissions in English, French, and German will be accepted, and should comply with the following guidelines: http://www.studia-phaenomenologica.com/?page=submit

 In each volume of Studia Phaenomenologica, there is a section of Varia.
 Therefore, articles that do not fit the topic of our calls for papers, can be submitted to the editors, following the formal rules indicated in our website, at the email address: firstname.lastname@example.org.

 Studia Phaenomenologica is open for advertising phenomenology-related publications (books, journal issues, article collections, book series, etc.) and events (seminaries, congresses, etc.) in its pages.
 We offer full-page ads that can easily display the information you want to advertise.